franckbirba/foliom/INSTALL.md

 @TODO

 ### Install ePortfolio
-@TODO demeteorize
+@TODO Need a reboot of the server owing to kernel and PAM configuration
-@TODO Mongo users through shell
+@TODO demeteorizer
 @TODO PM2